isomerpages/mccy-ncov/community-in-action/community-initiatives/_posts/2020-02-11-Local-Illustrator.md

 [Kelvin Chan](https://www.instagram.com/p/B8KnAGBjy0w/), a local illustrator is determined to stop the spread of online falsehoods.

-His illustration below focuses on stopping the spreading of online falsehoods, misperceoptions and rumours that can cause panic, confusion and anger.
+His illustration below focuses on stopping the spread of online falsehoods, misperceptions and rumours that can cause panic, confusion and anger.

 ![Stop the Spread](/images/StopTheSpread.jpg/)